Health & Safety

 When students travel to a foreign country, they are subject to local laws and penalties.
 While many students feel like all laws abroad are common sense, there are many laws abroad that would surprise Americans.
 Lack of familiarity with local laws is not considered an excuse and will not prevent you from being arrested and possibly jail time.
 Please consult with your host institution’s local staff to determine if there are any laws that may be very different from the United States.

-Students with disabilities are encouraged to study abroad through NAU.
+Students with visible and non-visible abilities are encouraged to study abroad through NAU.
 Students registered with Disability Resources at NAU who are eligible for on-campus accommodation may also be eligible for overseas accommodation when it can be arranged.

 You may voluntarily disclose your needs to education abroad staff or Disability Resources following admission to a program, so appropriate arrangements and reasonable accommodations can be made in advance.